 GeneCards Summary for SIRT4 Gene

 SIRT4 (Sirtuin 4) is a Protein Coding gene.
-Among its related pathways are 4-1BB Pathway and DNA damage_NHEJ mechanisms of DSBs repair.
-GO annotations related to this gene include NAD+ ADP-ribosyltransferase activity and NAD-dependent protein deacetylase activity.
+Among its related pathways are DNA damage_NHEJ mechanisms of DSBs repair and p53 Signaling.
+Gene Ontology (GO) annotations related to this gene include NAD+ ADP-ribosyltransferase activity and NAD-dependent protein deacetylase activity.
 An important paralog of this gene is SIRT1.

 UniProtKB/Swiss-Prot for SIRT4 Gene